Table of Contents

 The Delta 8 Entourage or Ensemble Effect

 Some people believe that Delta 8 promotes an entourage or ensemble effect when used.
 The effect comes from the idea that cannabinoids are best taken in full-spectrum (multiple at once) versus an isolate (single cannabinoid).
-There is no research that supports this theory, but people have reported having a deeper whole-body experience when using Delta 8 with CBD.

 Potential Benefits of Delta 8 THC?